-A new online series of performative programs associated with the exhibition Labor: Motherhood & Art in 2020 at the University Art Museum (UAM).
+An online series of performative programs associated with the exhibition Labor: Motherhood & Art in 2020 at the University Art Museum (UAM).

 We hope these projects will inspire new concepts of community, and give our viewers, especially our artists and community mothers, meaningful and accessible art-based content to participate in during a time when they may feel disconnected and overwhelmed.
 It is our hope that a brief performance, a live reading, or an artist-led collaboration will inspire parents and all members of our community to experience this time in an alternative and positive way.
 We are confident that art will continue to play a crucial and valuable role in times of crisis by providing compassionate and community-minded avenues for creative expression.
-Please continue to stay tuned through our newsletter, Facebook, Instagram, and website as we share weekly updates on these exciting new events.
+Please continue to stay tuned through our newsletter, Facebook, Instagram, and website as we share weekly updates on our reopening and upcoming events.
 Join us as we encourage all of the artist-mothers, and everyone in our global community to come ALONE/TOGETHER.

 ALONE/TOGETHER: Pregnancy and Loss